pagekit/docs/architecture-events.md

 In the center of Pagekit's architecture sits the application, an instance of `Pagekit\Framework\Application`.
-The application is the first instance to receive a request and return a response (more to that in the *request lifecycle* section).
+The application is the first instance to receive a request and return a response (more on that in the *request lifecycle* section).
 It holds a `Router` object which sits on top of the `HttpKernel` that takes care of the lowest level of request handling.